Financial Advisers Want To Manage The Wealth You Already Built: Financial Coaches Help You Build Wealth In The First Place

 Financial advice focuses on your portfolio by providing specific securities and investment advice.
 The financial adviser business model is all about managing the money you already have.
 You give them control of your assets and they do the work for you.

 Financial coaching is different.
 It focuses on your education, growth and decision process so that you master wealth building skills.
 The coaching business model is all about helping you build wealth in the first place.
-You remain in control by learning learning how to manage your money smarter and make better informed investment decisions.
+You remain in control by learning how to manage your money smarter and make better informed investment decisions.

 In other words, financial advice gives you a fish while financial coaching teaches you to fish so that you can have all the fish you want for the rest of your life.